 Handcrafted Glass and Ceramic Vessels

-My ceramic and glass vessels are never made just to be admired—they are made to serve.
-A teacup may be destined to hold a wildflower brew that helps someone speak their truth.
-A platter might carry food shaped like memories.
-A goblet may be passed from hand to hand in a circle of strangers becoming kin.
+My ceramic and glass vessels are shaped with intention — to hold food, drink, story, and connection.
+A teacup may cradle a wildflower brew that helps someone speak their truth.
+A platter might carry food shaped like memory.
+A goblet may be passed from hand to hand as strangers become kin.

 I don’t make art for commerce.
 I make it for connection.

-After surviving multiple near death experiences because of a chronic health condition, I came to see creativity as a sacred gift—something freely given, meant to be passed on.
-Despite the challenges of my health, I’ve built a world filled with magic, meaning, and delight.
+After surviving multiple near-death experiences due to chronic illness, I came to see creativity as a sacred gift — something freely given, meant to be passed on.
+Despite physical limitations, I continue to build a life shaped by wonder, care, and making.

-Refusing to commodify that gift, I’ve shaped a community-funded practice rooted in generosity and wonder.
+Refusing to commodify that gift, I’ve shaped a community-supported practice rooted in generosity.
 My works are rarely for sale.
-They’re used in once-in-a-lifetime gatherings offered freely, with no strings attached.
-Once they have met their destiny, they are passed on - as gifts, treasures to find, or mementos to carry home.
+They are used in once-in-a-lifetime moments, shared freely, and then passed on — as gifts, treasures to discover, or objects carried home with new meaning.

 This is my quiet rebellion against a world obsessed with ownership: to trust in the abundance of beauty, and to give without expectation.